donkirkby/chess-kit/raw_rules/new_rules.md

 piece a king.
 This game adds a little chaos to chess, and accelerates the end game.

+If you want to add a little more chaos, Booster Chess uses playing cards to choose which pieces get a boost.

 ### Equipment
 A standard chess set and a standard set of 24 checkers.
 The checkers must be stackable, and you must be able to stack a chess piece on top of the